Alaud01/Alaud01/README.md

 ## Hi there 👋
 👋 Hello!
 I'm Atharva Laud, an aspiring data scientist with a passion for transforming data into actionable insights.
 With a background in Chemical Engineering and a specialization in Data Analytics, I've spent my academic and professional career unraveling complex data puzzles to drive smarter decisions and innovations.

 🔍 I'm particularly fascinated by the intersection of machine learning and real-world applications, such as autonomous farming and healthcare analytics.
-My recent projects have focused on utilizing machine learning models to optimize emergency department operations and exploring AI-driven solutions to improve agricultural efficiency.
+My recent projects have focused on utilizing machine learning models to optimize emergency department operations and exploring AI-driven solutions to improve fraud detection.

 💻 Proficient in a variety of programming languages and tools like Python, R, MATLAB, SQL, and Tableau, I love diving deep into datasets and crafting algorithms that can predict, classify, and discover hidden patterns.
 My GitHub is a showcase of my journey, featuring projects that reflect my curiosity and dedication to learning.